pranaykalita/ekart/README.md

 - create template html form to get input file as csv from user

 ***14 Feb,2023:***
-- try to setup on heroku(install whitenose for css serving ,gunicorn )
+- try to Deploy on railway(install whitenose for css serving ,gunicorn )
 - create proc file